 The Medical University of South Carolina’s Anesthesia for Nurses (AFN) post-master’s Doctor of Nurse Anesthesia Practice program (DNAP-PM) is designed for Certified Registered Nurse Anesthetists (CRNA) who already hold a master’s degree in nursing or in nurse anesthesia.
 Graduates of the DNAP program are prepared to create and lead new models of care delivery for communities locally, across the nation, and around the world.
-The 31-credit DNAP program offers a diverse selection of course work from managing information systems to crisis simulation in anesthesia.
+The 31-credit DNAP program offers a diverse selection of course work from foundations in health care leadership to crisis simulation in anesthesia.

 The objectives of this program are to: